 To make butter easier to use in almost all recipes, store it in the freezer and use a cheese grater to obtain just the right amount.

-Easy kitchen tip #2: Removing corn from the cobRemoving corn kernels from the cob can be simply and organized.
-Place one bowl face down inside another bowl, and all the corn will remain in the bottom bowl.
+2. Removing corn from the cobRemoving corn kernels from the cob can be simple and easy.
+First, place one smaller bowl face down inside another larger bowl.
+Second, place the cob on the bottom of the smaller bowl and use it for leverage.
+Finally, use a knife to carefully cut the kernels off and all you’ll see the corn will remain in the bottom bowl.
 It’s easy!

-One of the problems you face when frying potatoes is that they stick to each other in the pan and don’t turn out like you want.
+One of the problems you face when frying potatoes is that they stick to each other or to the pan and don’t turn out how you want.